ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ***main_test.bal***

-If a resource has an optional or no return type specified, this method can be mocked to do nothing when writing test cases.
+If a resource has no return type or has an optional type as the return type, the method can be mocked to do nothing when writing test cases.

 ```ballerina
 @test:Config {}